 Blood transfusions are often necessary, but if administered improperly, they may cause severe injury and death.
 Blood incompatibility errors are all preventable, and injured patients may file claims against the negligent parties to recover compensation for medical expenses, pain and suffering and lost wages.

 Blood-related errors in hospitals may be the result of negligent nursing staff, mislabeled blood products, incomplete patient paperwork, or misidentifying a patient.
-Hospitals and medical facilities that facilitate such errors can be held liable in medical malpractice claims for the injuries they cause.
+Hospitals and medical facilities that facilitate such errors can be held liable in Medical Negligence for the injuries they cause.

 If your family has been through a childbirth injury and suspect medical malpractice, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding birth injury and blood incompatability lawsuits.